 Trailhead, Camping & Cabin

-The West Boulder River trailhead area is part of the Custer Gallatin National Forest and includes a campground, a parking area for hikers and a Forest Service operated cabin.
+The West Boulder River trailhead area is part of the Custer Gallatin National Forest and includes a campground, a Forest Service operated cabin and a parking area for hikers and horse riders.
+This is also the parking area for the Davis Creek Trail.
 This is a fairly high use area and it’s not uncommon to find hikers and horses at the trailhead or on the trail.
 There are no services at the trailhead so be sure to arrive fully prepared.
 The West Boulder River trail continues on far beyond the West Boulder Meadows and a fair number of backpackers and horse packers use the trail.

 The West Boulder Campground is open all year but the access road may be impassable at times.
 The campground has no services except vault toilets.
 There is a camping fee which is paid on site as there is no reservation system.
 There are only 10 campsites and the campground does fill a few times each summer.
 Plan to arrive early to get a site.